 Image Consultant: Wardrobe, Social Skills & Lifestyle

 Eddie is an image consultant in San Francisco with clients in NYC, LA, and beyond.
-He began as a photographer but soon realized clients needed help with their fashion sense, social skills, hobbies & interests.
+He assists clients w/ fashion sense, social skills, hobbies & interests, etiquette, being more approachable around others & making friends.

 Unlike other parts of the country where the weather can expedite the cuffing season during the cold months, the Bay Area has no shortage of climates, weekend trips, and activities to keep people busy.